rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 - `chrome-3pcd`: Opens a Chrome instance with Third-Party Cookie Deprecation (3PCD) enabled.
 - `chrome-default-ps`: Opens a Chrome instance with default settings and the Privacy Sandbox extension installed.
 - `chrome-3pcd-ps`: Opens a Chrome instance with 3PCD enabled and the Privacy Sandbox extension installed.
-  PSAT offers three straightforward installation methodsmeet:
+  PSAT offers three straightforward installation methods:

 ## Installing PSAT from Chrome Web Store